“Some who fast obtain nothing from it but hunger and thirst.” Muhammad ﷺ

 Martin Lings narrates a tradition about the inhabitants of hell, attributed to the Prophet Muhammad, in his biography: Muhammad: His life based on the earliest sources.
 The jist of the [long] hadith is that after the Prophets, Angels and believers have interceded for the people of hell, God, in his infinite mercy, will “take out from the fire those who did no good and will cast them into a river at the entrance of Paradise which is called the River of Life.”
 (1)

-Shaikh Abdul Hakim says: “The doctrine of infernal felicity [the idea that the flames of hell will eventually become a source of pleasure] indicates that those who remain in Hell after the Prophetic Intercession either have their punishment remitted or enter Paradise.
-And the scholars agree that the Prophetic Intercession will embrace every sinner.”
+One of the most knowledgable scholars of our time, who emailed me in confidentiality said: “The doctrine of infernal felicity [the idea that the flames of hell will eventually become a source of pleasure] indicates that those who remain in Hell after the Prophetic Intercession either have their punishment remitted or enter Paradise.
+And the scholars agree that the Prophetic Intercession will embrace every sinner.“

 The only sin which is deemed as “unforgivable” if a person dies without repenting for it, is shirk, associating partners with God.
 Islam, by its nature, is an iconoclastic faith – it breaks both the outward idols as well as the inward idols.
 Islam’s aim is not just to stop people from prostrating to man-made idols, but is to stop us from worshipping ourselves.
 Our egos and desires need to either be annihilated or harmonised so that they are in conformity with the divine Order.

 One of the criticisms of religious people is that they only do good because they expect reward and only avoid sin because they expect punishment.
 Human beings are often emotionally driven – and reward and punishment are emotional drives which make us incline towards that which is good.